 Cast & Crew

 Carrie FisherLeia OrganaCarrie Frances Fisher was born on October 21, 1956 in Burbank, California, to singers/actors Eddie Fisher and Debbie Reynolds.
-She was an actress and writer known for Star Wars: Episode IV - A New Hope (1977), Star Wars: Episode V - The Empire Strikes Back (1980) and Star Wars: Episode VI - Return of the Jedi (1983).
+She was an actress and writer known for Star Wars (1977), Star Wars: Episode V - The Empire Strikes Back (1980) and Star Wars: Episode VI - Return of the Jedi (1983).
 Fisher is also known for her book, "Postcards from the Edge", and she wrote the screenplay for the movie based on her novel.
 Carrie Fisher and talent agent Bryan Lourd have a daughter, Billie Lourd (Billie Catherine Lourd), born on July 17, 1992.View Full Bio

-MARK HAMILLLuke Skywalker/Dobbu ScayMark Hamill is best known for his portrayal of Luke Skywalker in the original Star Wars trilogy - Star Wars: Episode IV - A New Hope (1977), Star Wars: Episode V - The Empire Strikes Back (1980), and Star Wars: Episode VI - Return of the Jedi (1983) - a role he reprised in Star Wars: The Force Awakens (2015) and Star Wars: The Last Jedi (2017).
+MARK HAMILLLuke Skywalker/Dobbu ScayMark Hamill is best known for his portrayal of Luke Skywalker in the original Star Wars trilogy - Star Wars (1977), Star Wars: Episode V - The Empire Strikes Back (1980), and Star Wars: Episode VI - Return of the Jedi (1983) - a role he reprised in Star Wars: Episode VII - The Force Awakens (2015) and Star Wars: Episode VIII - The Last Jedi (2017).
 He also starred and co-starred in the films Corvette Summer (1978), The Big Red One (1980), and Kingsman: The Secret Service (2014).
 Hamill's extensive voice acting work includes a long-standing role as the Joker, commencing with Batman: The Animated Series (1992).
 Hamill was born in Oakland, California, to Virginia Suzanne (Johnson) and William Thomas Hamill, a captain in the United States Navy.
 He majored in drama at Los Angeles City College and made his acting debut on The Bill Cosby Show (1969).
 He played a recurring role (Kent Murray) on the soap opera General Hospital (1963) and co-starred on the comedy series The Texas Wheelers (1974).
-Released on May 25, 1977, Star Wars: Episode IV - A New Hope (1977) was an enormous unexpected success and made a huge impact on the film industry.
+Released on May 25, 1977, Star Wars (1977) was an enormous unexpected success and made a huge impact on the film industry.
 Hamill also appeared in The Star Wars Holiday Special (1978) and later starred in the successful sequels Star Wars: Episode V - The Empire Strikes Back (1980), and Star Wars: Episode VI - Return of the Jedi (1983).
 For both of the sequels, Hamill was honored with the Saturn Award for Best Actor given by the Academy of Science Fiction, Fantasy and Horror Films.
 He reprised the role of Luke Skywalker for the radio dramatizations of both "Star Wars" (1981) and "The Empire Strikes Back" (1983).
 For the radio dramatization of "Return of the Jedi" (1996), the role was played by a different actor.View Full Bio

 BILLIE LOURDLieutenant ConnixBillie Lourd was born on July 17, 1992 in Los Angeles, California, USA as Billie Catherine Lourd.
 She is an actress, known for Star Wars: The Force Awakens (2015), Star Wars: The Last Jedi (2017) and American Horror Story (2011).View Full Bio